-Trigger points should not be the only mechanism used to evaluate short-term absence and instead should be used as one of a number of factors taken into consideration when evaluation an individual absence patterns.
+Trigger points should not be the only mechanism used to evaluate short-term absence and instead should be used as one of a number of factors taken into consideration when evaluating individual absence patterns.

 Using Bradford Factor triggers as the sole trigger for action could mean that instances could occur where appropriate action is required a lot sooner than the Bradford Factor would suggest.

 For example, three occasions off on a Monday/Friday, for example, would only score 27, but the pattern of absences may warrant earlier management intervention.

 Use triggers with caution.
 Choose trigger points that reflect the way you currently manage absence. and ensure managers use them as a guide to aid the absence management process.
 We recommend investing in a good absence management system like edays.

 Calculate your instant Bradford Factor Score